tshepang/blog/content/recent-movies-2008-02-01.md

 Night*, and the heroic and suicidal scene, where a secondary character saves the lead's life (for the second time actually), is tough to beat.

+In _Talk To Me_,
-Taraji Hanson won [2007 performance of the year] and repeats her sass in *Talk To Me* in a much bigger role, though not with as much impact, though remaining impressive still.
+Taraji Hanson repeats the sass she displayed in [Smokin' Aces], but in a much bigger role, though not with as much impact.

 [2007 performance of the year]: @/2007-movie-review.md
+[Smokin' Aces]: @/smokin-aces.md